torpkev/domain_docs/defaultfiles.md

 - [griefprevent.yml](https://torpkev.github.io/domain_docs/resources/blocks/griefprevent.yml) - A simple grief protection field, intended for a single building/area

+- [miningrights.yml](https://torpkev.github.io/domain_docs/resources/blocks/miningrights.yml) - This field shows how to snap to chunk and is intended for single-use mining claims

 - [moballow.yml](https://torpkev.github.io/domain_docs/resources/blocks/moballow.yml) - An add-on field, intended to be placed with a City field, and allows spawning of mobs within it (excellent for mob grinders)

 - [nofly.yml](https://torpkev.github.io/domain_docs/resources/blocks/nofly.yml) - A field that prevents Elytra gliding